optisense/skyfi-modelship/README.md

 - skyfi_modelship.`str` - Store a str value.
 - skyfi_modelship.`Polygon` - Store a polygon as a wkt string.
 - skyfi_modelship.`GeoJSON` - Store a GeoJSON Feature Object.
+- skyfi_modelship.`PNG` - Store a PNG image path and metadata xml.
-- skyfi_modelship.`ImageType` - Supported image types.
+- skyfi_modelship.`GeoTIFF` - Store a GeoTIFF image path and metadata xml.
-- skyfi_modelship.`Image` - Store an image path and type.
+- skyfi_modelship.`ENVI` - Store an ENVI path and header.

 ### Output types
 The inference decorated function should return objects that are from the ModelShip output types or lists of them.
 They're exported in the `skyfi_modelship` package: